Franchise Compliance Guide

 State Franchise Broker Registration Laws

 Which states require franchise brokers, consultants, and sales agents to register before selling franchises?
-A complete state-by-state guide for 2026, including the new California Franchise Broker Registration Act.
+A complete state-by-state guide for 2026, including California's new Franchise Broker Registration Act and the NASAA Model Franchise Broker Registration Act adopted May 4, 2026.

 3